Cobalt compounds: Oxides and hydroxides

-Nitrides
+Pnictogenides

 Cobalt powder reacts with ammonia to form two kinds of nitrides, Co2N and Co3N.
-Cobalt reacts with phosphorus or arsenic to form Co2P, CoP, CoAs2 and other substances.
+Cobalt reacts with phosphorus or arsenic to form Co2P, CoP, CoP2, CoAs2 and other substances.
+The former three compounds are of interest as catalysts for water electrolysis.

 Cobalt(II) azide (Co(N3)2) is another binary compound of cobalt and nitrogen that can explode when heated.
 Cobalt(II) and azide can form Co(N_{3})_{4}^{2−} complexes.
 Cobalt pentazolide Co(N5)2 was discovered in 2017, and it exists in the form of the hydrate [Co(H2O)4(N5)2]·4H2O.
 It decomposes at 50~145 °C to form cobalt(II) azide, becoming anhydrous and releasing nitrogen, and exploding when heated further.
 This compound can be obtained by reacting (N5)6(H3O)3(NH4)4Cl or Na(H2O)(N5)]·2H2O and [Co(H2O)6](NO3)2 at room temperature.
 Hydrogen bonding of water stabilizes this molecule.

 Cobalt can easily react with nitric acid to form cobalt(II) nitrate Co(NO3)2.
 Cobalt(II) nitrate exists in the anhydrous form and the hydrate form, of which the hexahydrate is the most common.
-Cobalt nitrate hexahydrate (Co(NO3)2·6H2O) is a red deliquescence crystal that is easily soluble in water, and its molecule contains cobalt(II) hydrated ions ([Co(H2O)6]2+) and free nitrate ions.
+Cobalt nitrate hexahydrate (Co(NO3)2·6H2O) is a red deliquescent crystal that is easily soluble in water, and its molecule contains cobalt(II) hydrated ions ([Co(H2O)6]2+) and free nitrate ions.
 It can be obtained by precipitation from solution.